Skip to main content

 Q: Where can I get a copy of the UCC healthcare students ID screening and immunisation Policy?

-A: Download from Infectious Diseases Screening and Immunisation and BBV Policy
+A: Download from Infectious Disease Screening and Vaccination Policy

 Q: Are there any other vaccines which may be of benefit for healthcare students?

-A: Healthcare students should have the Influenza vaccine annually and ensure that they have completed the primary and booster course of Tetanus immunisations.
-These vaccines are available on request at the Student Health Department but are not included in the routine vaccination programme.
+A: Healthcare students are strongly recommended to have the Influenza vaccine annually and COVID-19 Boosters when available.
+They should ensure they have completed the primary and booster course of Tetanus immunisations.
+These vaccines are not included in the routine Student Health Healthcare vaccination programme.

 Q: What is the Fee payable by students for the ID screening and Immunisation Programme?

-A: If all your immunisations are complete the core fee payable is 110 Euro, and this is payable at the first ID screening and immunisation appointment via Bilinks our secure online payment system.
+A: The minimal fee payable by all is 110 Euro, and this is payable at the first ID screening and immunisation appointment via Bilinks our secure online payment system.
 All students are liable to pay the fee.
-You are exempt from paying this fee if you have paid UCC Student Health this fee has previously whilst undertaking another course in UCC, or if you are a UCC PLUS student.
+You are exempt from paying this fee if you have paid UCC Student Health this fee previously whilst undertaking another course in UCC, or if the fee is paid by your sponsor, or if you are a UCC PLUS/ HEAR student.

 Fee